hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 ```
 (magnetocorp admin)$ peer lifecycle chaincode install cp.tar.gz
 ```
-If the command is successful, you will see messages similar to the following printed in your terminal:
+When the chaincode package is installed, you will see messages similar to the following printed in your terminal:
 ```
 2020-01-30 18:32:33.762 EST [cli.lifecycle.chaincode] submitInstallProposal -> INFO 001 Installed remotely: response:<status:200 payload:"\nEcp_0:ffda93e26b183e231b7e9d5051e1ee7ca47fbf24f00a8376ec54120b1a2a335c\022\004cp_0" >